ibm-cloud-security/app-id-sample-java/README.md

 ```bash
 ./run_locally.sh
 ```
 Use the link https://localhost:9443/appidSample to load the web application in browser.

+*Note:* You will get a warning that the connection is not secure, this happens because this sample application does not have a proper certificate.
+Click Proceed to localhost to continue.

 ## Running in Cloud Foundry